angela1C/MLASProject/README.md

 Python 3 was used to develop this project and is needed to run the code in the notebook.
 Python 3 can be downloaded from the official Python website at https://www.python.org/downloads/.
 It can also be downloaded using the Anaconda Python distribution at https://www.anaconda.com/distribution/.

 The Jupyter Notebook `wind_project.ipynb`  can be viewed directly in this GitHub repository in a browser without Python 3 being installed.
-On occasion the Jupyter Notebook may not render correctly in which case the URL https://github.com/angela1C/MLASProject/blob/main/wind_project.ipynb can be copied and pasted in to the Jupyter nbviewer at https://nbviewer.jupyter.org.
+On occasion the Jupyter Notebook may not render correctly in which case the URL https://github.com/angela1C/MLASProject/blob/main/wind_project.ipynb can be copied and pasted in to the Jupyter nbviewer at https://nbviewer.jupyter.org or by clicking this [link](https://nbviewer.jupyter.org/github/angela1C/MLASProject/blob/main/wind_project.ipynb).
 This will render a static version of the notebook in the browser.
 If the repository is downloaded it can be run locally by navigating to the folder and entering the command `jupyter lab` or `jupyter notebook` on the command line.
 This will open Jupyter in the browser.
 The `wind_project.ipynb` notebook can be opened then within the Jupyter session.
 Once opened you can can select Restart and Run All from the Kernel menu.

 The following Python packages were used for this project: